 Looking for a fun way to enjoy books and meet new people?
 Start a book club!
 But there is more to starting a book club than you might think.
-To help you make sure your book club is on point, here is a short guide to help you make yours perfect.
+To help you make sure your book club is on point, here is a short guide about how to start a book club to help you make yours perfect.

 There are many kinds of book clubs, and the people who come will depend on the kind you choose.
-To figure out which kind of book club you want, ask yourself this question:
+You can invite as many as you want, or you can host a simple two-person book club.

 Do you want to learn something new?
 Do you want to bond with coworkers?
 Maybe you want to catch up with friends, meet new people, or even a mix of these.